MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1709.md

 When you have Windows 10 devices that are Configuration Manager clients, you can enroll these devices and enable co-management from the Configuration Manager console.
 Configuration Manager triggers automatic enrollment into Intune based on the Azure AD tenant information.

 ### Prepare Windows 10 devices for co-management
 You can enable co-management on Windows 10 devices that are joined to AD and Azure AD, and enrolled in Intune and a client in Configuration Manager.
-For new Windows 10 devices, and for devices that are already enrolled in Intune, you must install the Configuration Manager client before they can be co-managed.
+For new Windows 10 devices, and for devices that are already enrolled in Intune, install the Configuration Manager client before they can be co-managed.
 For Windows 10 devices that are already Configuration Manager clients, you can enroll the devices with Intune and enable co-management in the Configuration Manager console.

 #### Command line to install Configuration Manager client
-You must create an app in Intune for Windows 10 devices that are not already Configuration Manager clients.
+Create an app in Intune for Windows 10 devices that are not already Configuration Manager clients.
 When you create the app in the next sections, use the following command line:

 ccmsetup.msi CCMSETUPCMD="/mp:&#60;*URL of cloud management gateway mutual auth endpoint*&#62;/ CCMHOSTNAME=&#60;*URL of cloud management gateway mutual auth endpoint*&#62; SMSSiteCode=&#60;*Sitecode*&#62; SMSMP=https:&#47;/&#60;*FQDN of MP*&#62; AADTENANTID=&#60;*AAD tenant ID*&#62; AADTENANTNAME=&#60;*Tenant name*&#62; AADCLIENTAPPID=&#60;*Server AppID for AAD Integration*&#62; AADRESOURCEURI=https:&#47;/&#60;*Resource ID*&#62;”